 Hath left me broken-hearted.

 The poem begins with the speaker describing the basics of a dream that he was subject to.
 This dream was filled with “visions of the dark night.”
-It held nothing but blackness for him, and left an impression that would last throughout the following day.
+It held nothing but blackness for him and left an impression that would last throughout the following day.
 Strong enough, if one is to make this assumption, to lead him to write this poem.

-The next lines tell the reader that the most crucial part of the dream was the general feeling that “joy departed.”
+The next lines tell the reader that the most crucial part of the dream was a general feeling that “joy departed.”
 It is at this point in the poem, in the second set of lines in the first stanza, that a twist changes the reader’s perspective.
 One might have assumed at this point that the poem was going to detail the horrors that the speaker, perhaps the poet himself, witnessed while he was sleeping, this is not the case.

 The speaker states that this dream he had was nothing to him, it did not change his outlook on life because his emotions were already dark and depressed.
 For him, what is truly horrifying is, while living in his dark world, to have a daydream of “life and light.”
 This is what scares him.
 When this does happen to him, it leaves him with a broken heart for all the things he does not, and cannot, have.

 Ah! what is not a dream by day

 The second stanza expands the speaker’s reach out to those who might be experiencing a similar phenomenon.
 He speaks from experience when he says that to those whose “eyes are cast…with a ray” towards the past, everything is a dream.

 The speaker is describing a state of living in which one is unable to interact with the real world, and is consumed by what happened in the past, in the same places in currently inhabits.
 When a man or woman lives this way, their life is like a waking dream.

 While all the world were chiding,